mh-zhou/DAMNet/README.md

 ---

-"Given that the training weights from our 2D model are employed in the transfer learning for our 3D image classification, we provide a link to download this weight.
-The primary training weights for our 2D model can be accessed at https://drive.google.com/file/d/1VJVKy1XfpiUggStLOHPxe9iZRlQ9besu/view?usp=sharing.Thank you for your thorough review and valuable feedback.
+Given that the training weight from our 2D model are employed in the transfer learning for our 3D image classification, we provide a link to download this weight.
+The primary training weight for our 2D model can be accessed at https://drive.google.com/file/d/1VJVKy1XfpiUggStLOHPxe9iZRlQ9besu/view?usp=sharing.
+Thank you for your thorough review and valuable feedback.